topfunky/r-nfl-expected-wins/README.md

 ## Output

-Win correlation coefficients for the original Advanced Football Analytics model, this model trained on the 2002-2006 seasons, and this model trained on 2015-2019 seasons.
+Win correlation coefficients from the original Advanced Football Analytics model, this model trained on the 2002-2006 seasons, and this model trained on 2015-2019 seasons.

 |Stat|AFA Cor|GG Cor 2002|GG Cor 2015|
 |----|-------|------|--|